 Since these are interested leads, you should have their email addresses by now.
 Set up an automated email workflow, whereby as soon as a customer signs up with your mailing list, you start sending them engaging content that helps develop trust with your brand.

-Your leads are evaluating your business offerings at this stage, so you must sell your value proposition to them.
-It is your job to provide the answers they are looking for, and automation can help you a lot in achieving this goal.
+Your leads evaluate your business offerings at this stage, so you must sell your value proposition to them.
+It is your job to provide the answers they are looking for, and automation can help you achieve this goal.

 For example, many online language course providers automatically detect when a lead has not revisited their website for a long time.
 They automatically send a personalized email to all such leads informing them about a sign-up discount, offering a few months of free courses before charging them a price.

-This helps new customers to use your products or services properly, and also strengthens your brand image as a customer-oriented brand.
+This helps new customers use your products or services properly and strengthens your brand image as a customer-oriented brand.
 Your goal is repeated sales, so developing a strong bond with customers who have already made a purchase is essential.

-Automatically keep sending relevant and helpful content to such customers to solidify your relationship and gain their trust and also to promote any new products and services which might interest them.
+Automatically keep sending relevant and helpful content to such customers to solidify your relationship, gain their trust, and promote any new products and services that might interest them.

 So, a few pointers to help you automate your eCommerce sales funnel.